-If something is difficult to predict, it is long-lasting pain.
-Usually pain that have lasted longer than three months.
-One day you can exercise well and it doesn't seem to aggravate the pain, another day you can do (almost) nothing.
-Sometimes you have a lot of pain after a certain activity, another time it doesn't seem to get any worse.
+If anything is hard to predict, it's long-lasting pain, which is usually pain that lasts longer than three months.
+One day you can exercise well and it doesn't seem to make the pain worse, the other day you can do (almost) nothing.
+Sometimes you have severe pain after a certain activity, other times it doesn't seem to get worse.
 How is this possible?

-What we have discovered in the meantime is that there can be many reasons why the pain can occur at unpredictable moments.
-A certain memory, thought, activity or even smell can cause your pain system to become (over)active!
+What we have since found is that there can be many reasons why the pain can occur at unpredictable times.
+A specific memory, thought, activity or even smell can cause your pain system to become (over)active!

-A comparison that can give more insight into this is that of the symphony orchestra.
-If the orchestra rehearses a melody often, it gets better and better.
-All members of the orchestra practise the piece so often that they can almost dream it.
-The sheet music is almost no longer necessary and the whole orchestra can play the piece more and more beautifully and exhilaratingly.
+A comparison that can shed more light on this is that of the symphony orchestra.
+When the orchestra rehearses a melody often, it gets better and better.
+All members of the orchestra practice the piece so often that they can almost dream it.
+The sheet of music is almost no longer necessary and the whole orchestra can play the piece more and more beautifully and buoyantly.

-In each of our brains there is also a kind of 'symphony orchestra'.
-When we cycle the orchestra plays the bicycle melody, when we work the working melody and when we sleep the sleep melody.
+There is also a kind of "symphony orchestra" in our brain.
+When we ride a bicycle, the orchestra plays the bicycle melody, when we work, the work melody, and when we sleep, the sleep melody.
 When we are in pain, the orchestra plays the pain melody.

-Every time you are in pain, the orchestra plays the pain melody and it gets better at playing that melody!
-So good, in fact, that only the triangle has to sound and the rest of the orchestra already picks up the melody.
-And so the figurative triangle can be compared to, for example, a negative thought about pain ('As long as it doesn't get any worse when I....').
+Every time you have pain, the orchestra plays the pain melody and it gets better and better at playing that melody!
+So good, in fact, that only the triangle needs to be sounded and the rest of the orchestra is already picking up the melody.
+And so, for example, the figurative triangle can be compared to a negative thought about pain ("The main thing is that it doesn't get worse when I....").

-The longer we are in pain, the better the orchestra learns to play the pain symphony.
-In order to reduce pain we will have to teach the orchestra to play other melodies!
+The longer we have pain, the better the orchestra learns to play the symphony of pain.
+To reduce pain, we need to teach the orchestra to play other tunes!

 A new melody

-Suggesting that your orchestra plays the pain symphony (again) is a good first step.
-Think about which melody you want your orchestra to play to suppress the pain melody!
-This works best when:
+Suggesting that your orchestra play the pain symphony (again) is a good first step.
+Think about what melody you want your orchestra to play to quell the pain melody!
+This works best if: